MechanicalRock/mechanicalrock.github.io/_posts/2020-05-12-migrate-legacy-accounts.md

 While the newly added account is now included in the new Organisation, we have also needed to visit the SSO console and assign users and/or groups and permissions to make it available through the SSO sign-on page.

+# “You can’t get there from here”

 The ex-legacy account is now available in the new account structure and using the new account SSO sign-on, but is not yet managed by Control Tower.
 For this last, you must enrol the account into Control Tower.

-# “You can’t get there from here”

-Joining the new Organisation didn't get you into Control Tower.

 The steps to include the legacy account into the new Organisation leave the account in the root of the Organisation.
 AWS offers two approaches to enrolling the account into the Control Tower - one manual ‘click-ops’ and another automated approach allowing bulk enrolments.
 <br/><center><img src="/img/migrate-legacy-accounts/AWS_Account_Factory_Enroll.png" /></center><br/>

+The ‘click-ops’ enrolment approach is detailed here: [Enroll Account](https://docs.aws.amazon.com/controltower/latest/userguide/enroll-account.html)<br/>
+The bulk enrolment approach is detailed here: [Enroll Account Solution](https://aws.amazon.com/blogs/field-notes/enroll-existing-aws-accounts-into-aws-control-tower/)<br/>

+We used the bulk enrolment approach.

 AWS Organizational Units (OU) created by Control Tower are ‘registered’ in Control Tower, but the user may create OUs in other ways which are not registered.

 The bulk enrolment process requires that the new accounts to be enrolled are already in an ‘unregistered’ OU.
 You can simply create an ‘unregistered’ OU in the Organisations console and move the new accounts into that to carry out the enrolment process.
 Part of the enrolment process is to specify the destination OU for the accounts, chosen from the OUs that are ‘registered’ with Control Tower.

 In our console, the Root account is not labelled as ‘Registered’ or ‘Unregistered’.
 For our case, we simply created an OU named ‘control-tower-staging’ and put our legacy accounts in that prior to enrolling.

-The ‘click-ops’ enrolment approach is detailed here: [Enroll Account](https://docs.aws.amazon.com/controltower/latest/userguide/enroll-account.html)<br/>
-The bulk enrolment approach is detailed here: [Enroll Account Solution](https://aws.amazon.com/blogs/field-notes/enroll-existing-aws-accounts-into-aws-control-tower/)<br/>

 After setting up the solution, this is the command we used for bulk enrolment:<br/>
 ```bash